Stephanie Hsu: Career

-Hsu began her career in experimental theatre and comedy.
-From 2013 to 2015, Hsu made regular appearances on the MTV reality comedy series Girl Code.
+Stephanie Hsu started as a performer in experimental theater and comedy.
+From 2013 to 2015, she made regular appearances on the MTV reality comedy series Girl Code.
 She landed her first recurring television role as Joy Armstrong in the Hulu series The Path.

-Hsu was called in for the first table reading of The SpongeBob Musical in 2012 to read for Karen, the anthropomorphic computer.
-She would go on to play the character on stage in Chicago in 2016 before making her Broadway debut in 2017.
+Hsu was called in for the first table reading of The SpongeBob Musical in 2012 to read for Karen, an anthropomorphic computer.
+She portrayed the character on stage in Chicago in 2016 before making her Broadway debut in 2017.

-Meanwhile, Hsu originated the main character of Christine Canigula in the first performance of Be More Chill at the regional Two River Theater in Red Bank, New Jersey.
-She would reprise the role in its off-Broadway run at the Pershing Square Signature Center in 2018 and Broadway run at the Lyceum Theatre in 2019.
+Hsu originated the main character of Christine Canigula in the first performance of Be More Chill at the regional Two River Theater in Red Bank, New Jersey.
+She reprised the role in its off-Broadway run at the Pershing Square Signature Center in 2018 and Broadway run at the Lyceum Theatre in 2019.
 For her performance, she received Lucille Lortel and Drama Desk Award nominations.

-In 2019, Hsu joined the recurring cast of the Amazon Prime series The Marvelous Mrs. Maisel for its third season as Mei Lin.
+In 2019, Hsu joined the recurring cast of The Marvelous Mrs. Maisel, an Amazon Prime series for its third season as Mei Lin.
 She and the rest of the cast won the 2020 SAG Award for Best Ensemble in a Comedy Series.
-Hsu starred in the 2020 independent film Asking for It.

-Her breakthrough role came in 2022 when Hsu co-starred as Joy Wang, the depressed daughter of Michelle Yeoh's character, and as the nihilistic antagonist Jobu Tupaki in A24's absurdist comedy-drama film Everything Everywhere All at Once.
-The film opened at the 2022 South by Southwest (SXSW) to acclaim, and Hsu's performance was lauded by critics and audiences.
+She starred in the 2020 independent film Asking for It.
+Her breakthrough role came in 2022 when Hsu co-starred as Joy Wang, the depressed daughter of Michelle Yeoh's character, and as the nihilistic antagonist Jobu Tupaki in A24's Everything Everywhere All at Once., an absurdist comedy drama film.
+It opened at the 2022 South by Southwest (SXSW) to acclaim, and Hsu's performance was lauded by critics and audiences.
 She received the Independent Spirit Award for Best Breakthrough Performance and nominations for the Critics' Choice Award, the Screen Actors Guild Award, and the Academy Award for Best Supporting Actress.
 In June 2023, she was invited to join the Academy as an actor.

-Hsu guest starred in the "Escape from Shit Mountain" episode of the first season of Peacock series Poker Face which was released in 2023.
-Later that year Hsu starred in Adele Lim's film Joy Ride.
-She also appeared in Disney+'s American Born Chinese, reuniting with fellow Everything Everywhere All at Once costars Yeoh, Ke Huy Quan, and James Hong.
+Hsu guest starred in the "Escape from Shit Mountain" episode of the first season of the Peacock series Poker Face, which was released in 2023.
+Later in 2023, she starred in Adele Lim's film Joy Ride.
+She appeared in an episode of the Disney+ series American Born Chinese, reuniting with fellow Everything Everywhere All at Once costars Yeoh, Ke Huy Quan, and James Hong.